+Moisten the retainer before pushing it firmly into your mouth, as far as it’ll go.
 Wear the retainer every night without fail and occasionally during the day to get your mouth used to the addition.

-A handful of steps can keep a retainer from falling out overnight, so try these first.
+Certain steps can keep a retainer from falling out overnight, so try these first.

 Why Do We Wear Retainers Overnight?

 Some people are told to wear their retainers all day and night.
-It’s more commonplace to be advised to wear a retainer while sleeping, removing it in the morning.
+However, it’s more commonplace to be advised to wear a retainer while sleeping, removing it in the morning.

 It’s common for people to fail to wear their retainer.
-The Australian Orthodontic Journal explains that this could be down to simple absent-mindedness or discomfort caused by the retainer.
+The Australian Orthodontic Journal explains that this could be down to absent-mindedness or discomfort caused by the retainer.

 Can Retainers Fall Out at Night?

-A retainer isn’t like a gumshield; it won’t sit loosely over the teeth.
+A retainer isn’t like a gumshield, meaning it won’t sit loosely over the teeth.
 It should feel like part of your mouth.
-If you don’t push the retainer as far as you should, it’ll become loose and slip.
+It’ll become loose and slip if you don’t push the retainer as far as you should.

 Why Do I Take My Retainer Out in My Sleep?

-You may be pushing your retainer out of position with your teeth.
+You may be pushing the retainer out of position with your teeth.
 You’ll find your retainer on your pillow or elsewhere in the bed.

 If you wake up with your retainer out of place, you probably won’t remember why.
-The removal of the retainer could have been a panicked reaction from your subconscious.
+Removing the retainer could have been a panicked reaction from your subconscious.

-How to Stop Taking Your Retainer Out in Your Sleep
+How To Stop Taking Your Retainer Out in Your Sleep

 The more frequently you fail to wear a retainer, the likelier it is to slip out of position in the future.

 You may get away with forgetting to wear your retainer for a single night, especially if you’ve been sporting it consistently for a year or more.
 One night on/one night off is a recipe for disaster.

 Wear the Retainer by Day

 This is imperative when you’re initially fitted for the mouthpiece.
 It may feel strange and uncomfortable to wear the retainer.
 If so, your mouth may instinctively reject it.

 Try it for the hour or so before bed when you’re unwinding, simply reading a book or watching TV, or during a workout where you’ll not be focused on the retainer.

-Moisten the Retainer Before Wearing it
+Moisten the Retainer Before Wearing It

-A dry retainer will also encourage the growth of bacteria within your mouth, leading to plaque and other oral ailments.
+A dry retainer will also encourage the growth of pathogens in the mouth, leading to plaque and other oral ailments.
 Enhance comfort by moistening the retainer before use.

 Keep Your Nasal Airways Clear

-Consult an Orthodontist
+Consult An Orthodontist

 The purpose of the mouthpiece is to keep your teeth in position, but they may have shifted.
-In such an instance, the retainer is no longer fit for purpose.
-You’ll need to take a new mold.
+If so, the retainer is no longer suitable, so you’ll need a new mold.